 Households harbour many toxic chemicals used as routine cleaners or for gardening, motoring or similar purposes.
-They are often stored where dogs can access them and are a particular danger to exploring puppies or bored dogs left alone.
-It is important not only to store such products out of reach of your dog but to clean up spills thoroughly and supervise dogs closely while using chemicals.
+They are often stored where dogs can access them so can be a particular danger to exploring puppies or bored dogs left alone.
+It is important not only to store such products out of reach of your dog, but to clean up spills thoroughly and supervise dogs closely while using chemicals.

 Many household goods contain batteries which can leak and poison your dog if the object is licked or bitten through and which can cause harm if disposed of carelessly.
 Dogs can also ingest rodent or fox bait, some of which can be scattered illegally.
-Discarded illegal drugs have also killed dogs and many human medications can be fatal, so keep them under lock and key and well out of reach.
-Antifreeze for instance poisons many dogs as they are attracted to its sweet taste and may lap up spills and leaks from puddles.
-Be vigilent at all times and teach your dog a reliable “leave it” command.
+Discarded illegal drugs have also killed dogs and many human medications can be fatal.
+Keep medications under lock and key and well out of reach and be vigilant when outdoors.
+If you dog is a confirmed scavenger, consider using a Baskerville muzzle when out.
+Antifreeze poisons many dogs as they are attracted to its sweet taste and may lap up spills and leaks from puddles so take care in a garage or near parked cars.

 Cigarette waste, tobacco, cigarettes, nicotine chewing gum and e-cigarettes and refills are all extremely toxic – to humans and dogs.
 Second-hand smoke affects animals as much, if not more, than it does humans.
-You may chose to smoke but the people and animals around you have no choice.
+Remember, you may chose to smoke but the people and animals around you have no choice.

 91 enquiries were made of the Veterinary Poisons Information Service (VPIS) regarding canine ingestion of e-cigarettes in 2015.